Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 ### 3.10.3 Teams' Compliance

-Teams may not refuse to have their matches broadcasted by UKIC authorised broadcasts, nor can they choose in what manner the match will be broadcasted.
+Teams may not refuse to have their matches broadcasted by LD authorised broadcasts, nor can they choose in what manner the match will be broadcasted.
 The broadcast can only be rejected by the Tournament Officials.
 The teams agree to cooperate so that the broadcasting of matches can take place.

 ## 3.11 Betting on Matches